zalando-incubator/kubernetes-on-aws/README.rst

 * cluster/etcd-cluster.yaml: Senza Cloud Formation to deploy ETCD
 * cluster/manifests: Kubernetes manifests for system components (will be applied by `Cluster Lifecycle Manager`_)
 * cluster/node-pools: Cloud Formation template files and userdata (cloud-init) for ContainerLinux node-pools (will be applied by `Cluster Lifecycle Manager`_)
-* docs: extracts from internal Zalando documentation (https://kubernetes-on-aws.readthedocs.io/)
+* docs: extracts from internal `Zalando documentation`.

 .. _Kubernetes: http://kubernetes.io